Blood cancer

 How does exercise help with blood cancer?

 People with blood cancer often endure lengthy therapies (e.g. chemotherapy) that reduce their physical capacity.
 Common side effects of blood cancer such as severe anaemia (abnormally low levels of red blood cells or haemoglobin) and thrombocytopenia (abnormally low levels of platelets) cause high levels of fatigue.
-High doses of corticosteroids and long periods of bed-rest, particularly during stem cell transplantation, lead to muscle wasting.
-Collectively, blood cancer and its treatment-related side effects reduce quality of life.

 Exercise reduces fatigue and depression in people with blood cancer.
 More research is required to confirm whether there are additional benefits of exercise specifically in people with blood cancer.
 In saying that, exercise has demonstrated many important benefits in other cancer populations, which may also benefit people with blood cancer, such as:

-What type of exercise is best for Blood cancer?
+What type of exercise is best for blood cancer?

 People with blood cancer are recommended to progress towards and, once achieved, maintain participation in: